Xinga10/Xinga10/README.md

 # Portfolio

 Welcome to my portfolio!
-My name is Sébastien DABERT, and I am passionate about computer science.
+My name is Owen EXIGA.
+I'm interested about computer sciences.

 ## About Me

-- 🏡 Based in Limoge and Poitiers, France
+- 🏡 Based in Limoges and Poitiers, France
-- 👨‍🎓 I’m currently studying BUT Informatique
+- 👨‍🎓 I’m currently studying BUT Informatique in Limoges
-- 🌱 I'm 18 year old
+- 🌱 I'm 17 year old